Building Creative Capacity through Assessment for Learning in the Arts (AfLiA)

 SSHRC funded research designed by Drs.
 Benjamin Bolden and Christopher DeLuca that explores how assessment for learning can promote and nurture creativity in arts classrooms

-Are you a secondary arts teacher in Canada?
+Are you an arts teacher in Canada?
 Do you use teaching or coaching strategies that nurture student creativity?

 Our preliminary research has shown that teachers in the arts routinely nurture creativity by: